omarwit/cumulus-cl-interfaces-puppet/README.md

 ![Cumulus Networks Icon](http://cumulusnetworks.com/static/cumulus/img/logo_2014.png)

-Cumulus Linux is a software distribution that runs on top of industry standard networking hardware.
+Cumulus Linux is a software distribution that runs on top of industry-standard networking hardware.
 It enables the latest Linux applications and automation tools on networking gear while delivering new levels of innovation and ﬂexibility to the data center.

-For further details please see: [http://cumulusnetworks.com](http://www.cumulusnetworks.com)
+For further details, please see [http://cumulusnetworks.com](http://www.cumulusnetworks.com).